ibm-cloud-docs/discovery/connect.md

       "next_crawl" : "2019-02-10T05:00:00-05:00"
     }
     ```
 5. Click **Save & Sync objects** to start crawling your data source.
-You are then redirected to the collection status screen which updates as documents are added to the collection.
+You are then redirected to the collection status page, which updates as documents are added to the collection.

 Initially, the crawl syncs the data and, subsequently, on the frequency that you specified.

 If you modify anything in the **Sync settings** screen and then click **Save and Sync objects**, a crawl starts at that time or restarts if one is already running.
 {: note}

+When you connect to a data source, you can see document level errors under **Errors and warnings** on your collection page.
+There is a delay in publishing the errors and warnings that are related to a crawl.
+{: note}

-## Using the API
+## Creating a collection using the API
 {: #source_api}

 Use the following process to create a collection connected to a data source, using the API.